polca/premise/docs/transform.rst

 The energy conversion efficiency of power plant datasets for specific technologies is adjusted to align with the efficiency changes indicated by the IAM scenario.

-Two approaches are possible:
+Two approaches are possible (`use_absolute_efficiency`):

 * application of a scaling factor to the inputs of the dataset relative to the current efficiency
 * application of a scaling factor to the inputs of the dataset to match the absolute efficiency given by the IAM scenario

-The first approach (default) preserves
+The first approach (default) preserves the relative share of inputs in the dataset, as reported in ecoinvent, while the second approach adjusts the inputs to match the absolute efficiency given by the IAM scenario.

 Combustion-based powerplants
 ----------------------------